MaherKaram/snake-royale/README.md

 Key areas included:

 * TCP socket communication
-* Custom message protocol
+* custom message protocol
-* Server-side multiplayer coordination
+* server-side multiplayer coordination
-* Concurrent client handling
+* concurrent client handling
-* Lobby and multiplayer communication flows
+* lobby and multiplayer communication flows
-* Synchronization between clients and the authoritative server state
+* synchronization between clients and the authoritative server state

-Working on Snake Royale provided hands-on experience with networking concepts beyond simply consuming an existing API: defining how clients communicate, handling TCP as a byte stream, coordinating concurrent connections, and keeping multiple clients synchronized around a single authoritative source of truth.
+Working on Snake Royale provided hands-on experience with networking concepts beyond consuming an existing API: defining how clients communicate, handling TCP as a byte stream, coordinating concurrent connections, and keeping multiple clients synchronized around a single authoritative source of truth.

 ---

-## 📚 What I Learned

-Building Snake Royale required combining networking, concurrency, software architecture, and application development into one working system.

-Key lessons included:

-* TCP is a byte stream, so application protocols must define their own message boundaries
-* network reads cannot assume an entire message arrives in one operation
-* real-time multiplayer systems need a clear source of truth
-* networking work should not block the UI thread
-* concurrent access to shared state requires synchronization
-* disconnect handling is part of normal application flow
-* separating transport, protocol, game logic, and presentation makes networked applications easier to reason about
+## 📄 License

+This project was developed as a software engineering project and is provided for educational and portfolio purposes.